Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 ::::::{tab-item} Wrap a custom RAG

 Wrap your RAG-based LLM app in an extension of Giskard's `Model` class.
 This example uses a FAISS vector store, a langchain chain and an OpenAI model.
-Extending the `giskard.Model` class allows for persistence and {doc}`upload to the Giskard Hub </giskard_hub/upload/index>` of complex models which cannot be automatically serialized with `pickle`.
+Extending the `giskard.Model` class allows for persistence and upload to the Giskard Hub of complex models which cannot be automatically serialized with `pickle`.

 You will have to implement just three methods:
 - `model_predict`: This method takes a `pandas.DataFrame` with columns corresponding to the input variables of your